jdpieck/oasis-align/0.1.0/README.md

 ## `oasis-align`
 Originally designed to allow for an image to be placed side-by-side with text, this function takes an iterative approach to aligning the content.
 When changing the width of a block of text, the height does not scale linearly, but rather as a step function that follows an exponential trend.
 This prevents the use of an analytical methodology, and thus must be solved using an iterative approach.

 The function starts by taking the available space and then spiting it using the `int-frac`.
 The content is then placed in a block with the width as determined using the split from `int-frac` before measuring its height.
 Base on the `int-dir`, the split will be moved left or right using the bisection method until a solution within the `tolerance` has been found.
-In the case that a solution within the `tolerance` is not found with the `mad-iterations`, the program terminates and uses the container width fraction that had the smallest difference in height.
+In the case that a solution within the `tolerance` is not found with the `max-iterations`, the program terminates and uses the container width fraction that had the smallest difference in height.

 Depending on the type of content, the function may find multiple solutions as seen in the first graph.
 The parameters `int-dir` and `int-frac` will allow you to choose between them.
 The left most solution on the first graph is an example of two pieces of content that are unable to achieve the desired `tolerance`.